 The Cervantes Theatre is included on walking tours of Picasso’s Málaga, along with his birthplace and the fabled Picasso Museum.

-Tours and Activities to Experience Cervantes Theatre (Teatro Cervantes)
+Tours and Tickets to Experience Cervantes Theatre (Teatro Cervantes)